51Degrees/device-detection-php-onpremise/readme.md

 #### Regenerating swig wrapper files.

-Note - this step should not normally need to be performed outside 51Degrees.
+**Note** - this step should not normally need to be performed outside 51Degrees.
+We include the instructions here for the rare case where it is necessary.

 If the SWIG wrapper files need to be regenerated due to new code in the 'device-detection-cxx' submodule, add `SWIG=1` to the `./configure` step.
 Note that for backwards compatibility with PHP 5, SWIG 3.0.12 is used for the pregenerated files in this repository.
-Newer versions of SWIG can be used, provided the extension is being build only for PHP 7.
+Newer versions of SWIG can be used, provided the extension is being built only for PHP 7.

 Currently, The generation of SWIG wrapper files is using a specific revision of SWIG and is done using the following steps: